BoldingBruggeman/getm-rewrite/README.md

 conda init bash
 ```

+If you are using a different shell than bash, replace `bash` with the name of your shell (see `conda init -h` for supported ones), or use
+`conda init --all`.

 This needs to be done just once, as it modifies your `.bashrc` that is sourced every time you login.
 After this, restart your shell by logging out and back in.